buttercup/buttercup-desktop/CONTRIBUTING.md

 ### Tests

-We've written tests and you can run them to assure the stability of the code, just try `grunt build`.
-If you're adding a new functionality please write a test for it.
+We've written tests and you can run them to assure the stability of the code, just try running `npm test`.
+If you're adding a new functionality please include tests for it.

 ### Documentation